Miloš Kelemen

-Miloš Kelemen (born 6 July 1999) is a Slovak professional ice hockey left winger for HC Dynamo Pardubice in the Czech Extraliga (ELH).
+Miloš Kelemen (born 6 July 1999) is a Slovak professional ice hockey player who is a left winger for HC Dynamo Pardubice of the Czech Extraliga (ELH).

 Playing career

 Kelemen was a member of HKM Zvolen's academy of the Slovak Extraliga before making his professional debut for the team during the 2016–17 season.
 On 2 July 2018, he signed for HC Slovan Bratislava of the Kontinental Hockey League (KHL) but would play just two games during the 2018–19 KHL season before returning to HKM Zvolen.
 Kelemen signed a new contract with Zvolen on 17 June 2020.
 In the following 2020–21 season, Kelemen enjoyed a breakout season in recording career-high marks of 19 goals and 19 assists for 38 points in 45 regular season games.
 He contributed six post-season goals through 11 games to help HKM Zvolen claim the championship.

 On 1 May 2021, Kelemen left Zvolen to continue his development and signed a contract with Czech Extraliga (ELH) outfit, BK Mladá Boleslav.
 Quickly adjusting to the ELH in the 2021–22 season, using his size and scoring touch, Kelemen notched five goals and 18 points through 44 regular season games.
 He increased his production in the playoffs, helping Mladá Boleslav reach the semi-finals and finishing with nine goals and 12 points in just 14 post-season games.
 In recognition of his impressive year, Kelemen was selected as the Czech Extraliga's Rookie of the Year.